TelegramBots/book/src/4/payments.md

     prices: [("Price", 500)],               // only one price for XTR
     photoUrl: "https://cdn.pixabay.com/photo/2012/10/26/03/16/painting-63186_1280.jpg",
     payload: "Internal Product ID",         // not sent nor shown to user
-    providerToken: ""                       // empty for XTR
+    providerToken: ""                       // empty string for XTR );
-);
 ```

-Alternatively, you can instead generate an URL for that payment with `CreateInvoiceLinkAsync`.
+Alternatively, you can instead generate an URL for that payment with [`CreateInvoiceLinkAsync`](https://core.telegram.org/bots/api#createinvoicelink).

-With Physical Goods, you can specify more parameters like:
+With Physical Goods, you can specify [more parameters](https://core.telegram.org/bots/api#sendinvoice) like:
 - the `providerToken` obtained by BotFather (something like "1234567:TEST:aBcDeFgHi")
-- several price lines explaining the total price
+- several price lines detailing the total price
 - some suggested tips
 - the need for extra information about the user, including a shipping address
 - if the price is flexible depending on the shipping address/method

+If your bot supports [Inline Mode](../3/inline.md), you can also [send invoices as inline results](https://core.telegram.org/bots/api#inputinvoicemessagecontent) ("via YourBot").

 ## Handling the `ShippingQuery` Update